“We automatically pay attention to things that we did not expect”

 Online Persuasion tips:

-• Do something unexpected when someone enters your website (or another platform).
+• Do something unexpected when someone enters your website (or other platform).

 • Within your own platforms use incongruent colors, fonts, images, etc. for important content and interactions.